kandowontu/Moraff-s-World-Trainer/README.md

 Known bugs: graphical issues when returning, hit X to view map and find a ladder.
 Once you change floors graphics will be restored.

-Things missing: Floor slosher toggle, poison status, wilderness stuff, "hand status from digging? is that a thing?", map expansion toggle, etc.
+Things missing: Floor slosher toggle, poison/diseased status, wilderness stuff?, "hand status from digging? is that a thing?", map expansion toggle?, etc.